maurosoria/dirsearch/README.md

 ---------------
 - The server has requests limit?
 That's bad, but feel free to bypass it, by randomizing proxy with `--proxy-list`
 - Want to find out config files or backups?
 Try `--suffixes ~` and `--prefixes .`
-- For some endpoints that you do not want to force extensions, add `%NOFORCE%` at the end of them
 - Want to find only folders/directories?
 Why not combine `--remove-extensions` and `--suffixes /`!
 - The mix of `--cidr`, `-F`, `-q` and will reduce most of noises + false negatives when brute-forcing with a CIDR
 - Scan a list of URLs, but don't want to see a 429 flood? `--skip-on-status 429` will help you to skip a target whenever it returns 429